Smithy is committed to protecting your privacy. We collect only the

 GDPR and managing your data

-The purpose of the European General Data Protection Regulation (GDPR) is to help protect the privacy of European Union (EU) citizens, by requiring people who process and control data about EU citizens to adhere to a set of rules and guidelines.
+The purpose of the European General Data Protection Regulation (GDPR) is to help protect the

 If you have a Smithy account and are an EU citizen, then you are subject to GDPR.
-We take reasonable steps to allow you to correct, amend, delete or limit the use of your personal data.
+We take

 Sub-processors

-Paddle: Buyers Privacy Policy, GDPR.
+Buyers Privacy Policy,

 In certain circumstances, you have the following data protection rights: